chaza194/Work-Projects/README.md

 ### Features
 - Serialization of dynamically built objects based on user mappings.
 - User mappings build from user interface.
-- All changes to mappings are save to XML.
+- All changes to mappings are saved to XML.

 ### To Do
 - Clean Up Code.